uber-go/guide/style.md

 </td></tr>
 </tbody></table>

-This helps `go vet` perform static analysis of the format string.

 ### Naming Printf-style Functions

 When you declare a `Printf`-style function, make sure that `go vet` can detect it and check the format string.

-This means that you should prefer to use pre-defined `Printf`-style function names if possible. `go vet` will check these by default.
+This means that you should use pre-defined `Printf`-style function names if possible. `go vet` will check these by default.
 See [Printf family] for more information.